Shell Scripting and Automation Basics

 cp -r "$source" "$dest" echo "OK: $source -> $dest" return 0}

 backup_dir "/var/www/html"backup_dir "/etc/nginx"backup_dir "/etc/ssh"Several things are worth noting here.
 The local keyword restricts a variable’s scope to the function; without it, variables are global by default, which leads to subtle bugs in larger scripts.
-Function arguments are accessed as $1, $2, and so on (similar to script arguments).
+Function arguments are accessed as $1, $2, and so on, using the same syntax as script arguments.
 The return statement sets the function’s exit status: 0 for success, non-zero for failure.
 This is distinct from exit, which terminates the entire script.

 Safe Scripting Defaults